May 30, 2023

 1. Leverage nurse triage.

 If workers have difficulty obtaining care and feel ignored, they may be more likely to resort to litigation to handle their workers’ compensation claims.
-By offering nurse triage access, workers will know they’re in good hands from the beginning,
+By offering nurse triage access, workers will know they’re in good hands from the beginning.

+Early intervention through nurse triage not only improves medical outcomes but also reduces the risk of claim escalation, helping prevent litigation and supporting faster return-to-work timelines.
 A nurse triage program means your workers don’t have to wait for assistance and don’t have to make expensive emergency room visits for minor issues.
 When an injury occurs, a fast response can reduce time away from work and ensure workers receive the care they need.

 The nurse can also help determine how quickly injured workers can return to work and they can authorize light duty work if needed, helping your injured team members stay engaged and on the job whenever possible.